 Lime is a key component in a number of nonferrous metal applications.

 Lime is also extensively used in the recovery of gold and silver in the cyanide leaching process to curtail the loss of cyanide, a costly dissolution reagent, and for pH control.
-To process gold and silver, Lime and cyanide are added to gold ore in a cyanide mill’s grinding circuit.
+To process gold and silver, lime and cyanide are added to gold ore in a cyanide mill’s grinding circuit.
 The crushed lime, cyanide, and gold are then combined with cyanide and lime solutions.
-When lime and cyanide solutions are introduced, the gold particles are polished by the grinding action and the solutions are heated by friction and liberated from the gold ore.
-Lime has several functions in this process, most notably it maintains proper pH in the cyanide solution, thereby keeping it in the liquid phase, prevents the formation of hydrogen cyanide gas, and its loss into the atmosphere.
+When lime and cyanide solutions are introduced, the gold particles are polished by the grinding action, and the solutions are heated by friction and liberated from the gold ore.
+Lime has several functions in this process, most notably it maintains proper pH in the cyanide solution, thereby keeping it in the liquid phase, preventing the formation of hydrogen cyanide gas and its loss into the atmosphere.

 Quicklime is used in varying amounts to remove silica from bauxite ore and for causticization in the manufacture of' alumina.
 The amount of lime used depends largely on the quality of the bauxite.
 Purer ores require less lime and more limestone (Sinter process), while ores high in impurities require more lime (Bayer process).
 In both cases, lime is required for desilification.